5/7/2025

 Analyst, Needham & Company

-Great, good afternoon, Ron and Shelley.
+Great.
+Good afternoon, Ron and Shelley.
 Thanks for taking my questions.
 Maybe I'll start with you, Shelley, on the P&L. So gross margin, almost 75%, obviously really strong.
-Can you quantify the benefit you saw from the volume leverage?
-You know, as a result from the LAL Plus production last year, I guess, do you think some of that benefit might spill into the second quarter?
-And then just given kind of the back-end waiting of the year and the guidance, I guess, why wouldn't you see similar volume leverage for the full year, assuming that cadence plays out?
+Can you quantify the benefit you saw from the volume leverage, you know, as a result from the LAL Plus production last year?
+I guess, do you think some of that benefit might spill into the second quarter?
+And then just given kind of the back half weighting of the year and the guidance, I guess, why wouldn't you see similar volume leverage, you know, for the full year, assuming that cadence plays out?

 speaker